dapr/dapr-shared/docs/tutorial/README.md

 kubectl apply -f deploy/
 ```

-This creates a Statestore Dapr Component, a Node application and a Python application.
+This creates a statestore component, a Node application and a Python application.

 If you inspect the `deploy/node.yaml` and `deploy/python.yaml` files you see that both are define two environment variables: